HARFORD COUNTY CULTURAL ARTS BOARD

 High-quality arts experiences for Pre-K through 12th grade audiences, or any age underserved population

-• Artists in Residence: bring a teaching artist on-site to work with community within your setting over a defined period of time
+• Maryland-based Artist in Residence bring a teaching artist on-site to work with community over a defined period of time, or

 What are the benefits of Arts in Education Grant-funded activities?